-As you can continue with the pull-ups with the clip-on alarms many parents feel they will be able to manage the extra work of getting up at night to the alarm if they don’t have a wet bed and extra washing as well.
-Many of our customers achieve success but keep using pull-ups until their child improves.
-If you live in a drought affected area washing a lot of sheets is not an option.
-Once your child is only wetting once a week then take off the pull-ups and use a waterproof mattress pad overlay.
+You can continue using pull-ups with the clip-on alarms and many parents feel they will be able to manage the extra work of getting up at night to the alarm if they don’t have a wet bed and extra washing as well.
+We received the tip of using pull-ups over underpants from one of our drought affected customers.
+If you live in a drought affected area washing sheets every day is not an option.
+Many of our customers achieve success using pull-ups.
+You can keep using pull-ups until the child improves.
+Once your child improves and is only wetting once a week then take off the pull-ups and use a waterproof mattress pad overlay.
 They are machine washable and can be tumble dried.
 This will stop the sheets getting wet.
-If your child is ready to stop the pull-ups then the waterproof overlays are very handy.
+If your child has stopped wearing pull-ups then the waterproof overlays are very handy.

 Does your child wet every night?

-These children need the steps on the DVD to help them respond to the alarm but will almost always need an alarm as well to achieve a complete cure.
+These children need the steps on the DVD to help them respond to the alarm but will almost always need an alarm as well to achieve a complete success rate.

 When you get your child up at night do they wake up or are they still actually asleep?

-Children who are very deep sleepers are more likely to respond to the loudest alarm which is the Pad and Bell alarm.
+Children who are very deep sleepers are more likely to respond to the loudest alarm which is the iDry alarm.
 In the beginning the alarm is for the parents who must go in and wake the child if necessary.
 The child then turns off the alarm.

 Have you tried an alarm before?

-If you have tried an alarm before, perhaps you hired it, had success and now the bedwetting has returned you need to follow the steps on the DVD and purchase an alarm so you have it at home in case of a relapse.
-If you did not achieve success start with the steps on the DVD then try an alarm again and the loudest one is recommended i.e. Kit 1 with the Pad and Bell alarm
+If you have tried an alarm before, perhaps you hired it, had success and now the bedwetting has returned, you need to follow the steps on the DVD and purchase an alarm so you have it at home in case of a relapse.
+If you did not achieve success start with the steps on the DVD then try an alarm again and the loudest one is recommended e.g. the iDry alarm which can be used as a clip-on or Pad and Bell alarm.

 What about Wireless alarms?